The Ultimate Guide To Social Skills

 - How do you make small talk (1:00)

-- How to take the active role in the conversation to help the conversation flow in the direction you want it to (1:47)
+- How to take the active role in the conversation to help it flow in the direction you want it to (1:47)

 - How to keep the conversation exciting with an actual teardown interview with one of our IWT students (2:32)